Is Hippo Milk Really Pink?

 Do hippos eat meat?

 Hippos may seem like giant meat-eating predators from their huge size but in reality, they are herbivores.
-Their diet usually contains plants, short grass and sometimes fruit – if nothing else is to eat.
+Their diet usually contains plants, short grass and sometimes fruit (if there is nothing else to eat).

 Are hippos dangerous?